- TheFestival.com »

 Roulette is one of the oldest and one of the most popular casino games.
 It is offered in almost every casino and online gaming platform and is therefore also one of the most played games of chance.

-While roulette was originally characterised by the fact that you could go to a corresponding table and leave it again at any time, this characteristic becomes a little blurred in roulette tournaments.
+While roulette was originally characterized by the fact that you could go to a corresponding table and leave it again at any time, this characteristic becomes a little blurred in roulette tournaments.
 The principle of poker tournaments has been copied and transferred to roulette.
 Instead of playing against the house, players compete against other roulette players.
 The winner is the player who achieves the largest balance within the given time or number of rounds.
 However, not only the first player wins prizes, but also the players in the following places, depending on the number of participants will receive prize money.

 How does a roulette tournament work?

 The buy-in for a roulette tournament is fixed and applies to all players.
-At the start each player receives the same number of chips.
+At the start, each player receives the same number of chips.

-Roulette Tournament Rules Banco Casino Bratislava
+The Festival Series Roulette Tournament Rules

 - Buy your ticket at the cashier.